Biden threatens: No gas pipeline if Russia invades Ukraine

 At the same time, Biden and NATO allies have made clear there are no plans for sending in troops to fight Russia on Ukraine’s behalf.

-Macron and Putin, during their lengthy meeting — with a dinner that featured the choice of sturgeon or reindeer with sweet potatoes and pear pie with vanilla ice cream — registered their disagreements but also emphasized a need for more talks.
+Macron and Putin, during their lengthy meeting — with a dinner that featured the choice of sturgeon or reindeer — registered their disagreements but also emphasized a need for more talks.

 “We are categorically against any further NATO’s expansion eastward because it poses a threat to us,” Putin said.
 “It’s not us who’s advancing to NATO, it’s NATO coming to us and so it’s illogical to talk about Russia’s aggressive behavior.”